On The Rise: 2018 Kitchen Design Trends

 Painted Gray & Navy Cabinets

 Painted white cabinets have dominated kitchen design for easily the last 5 to 10 years.
 Many homeowners considered it to be an easy choice.
-White kitchen cabinets have a certain timeless quality, and always brightened up the space.
-As a neutral color, white cabinets played equally well with cool blue walls and green pulls and knobs, or warm yellow counters and red curtains alike.
+White kitchen cabinets have a certain timeless quality and always brighten up the space.
+As a neutral color, white cabinets played equally well with cool, blue walls, green pulls and knobs, warm yellow counters, or red curtains.

 And while we will never stop seeing painted white cabinets go out of style, a couple of new color trends have started to pick up steam in 2017.

 First, we have started to see a slight shift away from white, and moving toward gray.
 Gray shares many of the properties that people love about white, but in a slightly more subdued tone.
 While lighter shades of gray will never brighten up kitchen in the same way that white cabinets do, many come close, such as CliqStudios Urban Stone and Harbor paint color.
 As a naturally neutral color, gray will also look good alongside warm or cool accent colors.

 Dark blue or “Navy” painted cabinets have made a started to make waves this year as well.
 Practically unheard of only one or two years ago, navy kitchen cabinets have really taken off!
 Many find the dark blue color to be an unexpected and classy color choice.
 While not quite as flexible as white or gray, just like a dark pair of jeans, navy cabinets seem to work well with just about any style of decor.
 Especially popular have been navy-color kitchen islands when paired with white or light-gray perimeter cabinets.